citp/privacy-policy-historical/r/ri/ris/riseup.net.md

 ### Encryption

 All of your data is stored in an encrypted format, and only Riseup has the keys to decrypt the data.

-### Cleartext messages

-Some messages that you send or receive will not be end-to-end-encrypted (for example, when the other party does not support email encryption).
-Once we receive these clear-text messages, they are stored on an encrypted disk drive.
-If they are sent from or to our system without encryption, we cannot ensure that the contents of the mail have not been intercepted in transit.
+Additionally, as of March 2017, the storage for all new accounts is personally encrypted.
+Riseup is unable to read any of the stored content for these accounts.
+Any user with an account created prior to March 2017 may opt-in to personally encrypted storage.

 ### We do not share user information